Café Obscura and the Camera Obscura plan to reopen at the beginning of April 2022 – see the website and facebook page for confirmation.

 Kirriemuir Camera Obscura – one of only three in Scotland – is housed in a purpose-designed turret room in the Barrie Pavilion on Kirrie Hill.
-It provides a fascinating glimpse of historic technology and striking views of the surrounding countryside.
+It provides a fascinating glimpse of historic technology and boasts stunning 360 degree views of the surrounding countryside including the hills and Angus Glens.
+Friendly guides will explain how the equipment works and point out the various landmarks which can be viewed via the camera.

 Kirriemuir Camera Obscura was gifted to the town by Sir J M Barrie, the creator of Peter Pan, along with the cricket pavilion in which it is situated and was opened by the author on 7th June 1930.

-Disabled Visitors – Café Obscura is wheelchair accessible however, we are sorry the Camera room is reached by stairs and therefore not suitable for wheelchair users
+Café Obscura is wheelchair accessible however the camera room is reached by stairs and therefore not suitable for wheelchair users.

-Opening times subject to change, please see their Facebook and web pages prior to your visit.
+Opening times subject to change, please see Facebook and website prior to your visit.

 Entry free but donations appreciated.